digitalsolopreneur/company/SOURCE/limited.md

 ###### VAT
 1. Is VAT registration required for a LTD with less than 81000 £ revenue?
 2. Will that change in the near future?
-3. Does LTD have to charge VAT to customers outside of UK?
+3. Does LTD have to charge VAT to customers outside of UK? --> for private persons yes, for companies not with VAT number.
+New tax rule next year: you have to charge the VAT of the country (so 19% DE, 21% NL etc..) if you sell things to private persons without VAT number.
 4. Does LTD have to charge VAT to customers outside of EU?
-5. Does LTD have to pay VAT for goods purchased outside of UK?
+5. Does LTD have to pay VAT for goods purchased outside of UK? --> not with a VAT number of the supplier
 6. Does LTD have to pay VAT for goods purchased outside of EU?
 7. How often to report VAT and to whom?
 8. Which forms to use for VAT reporting and is it possible to do that online?